Jeff Hendrick: Senior

-In January 2013, it was reported that Ireland head coach Giovanni Trappatoni was watching Hendrick with the view to giving the player his first call-up to the senior side and later in the month Hendrick was called up to the senior squad to play in a friendly against Poland on 6 February 2013.
+In January 2013, it was reported that Ireland head coach Giovanni Trapattoni was watching Hendrick with the view to giving the player his first call-up to the senior side and later in the month Hendrick was called up to the senior squad to play in a friendly against Poland on 6 February 2013.
 Hendrick came on as a 71st-minute substitute for James McCarthy in the 2–0 win and provided an assist for Wes Hoolahan for Ireland's second goal in this match, showing great composure in doing so with a well-executed pass.
 Hendrick received his first Ireland start in his fourth cap, in a match against World and European Champions Spain on 12 June 2013 at the Yankee Stadium in New York City.
 He played a starring role in the Euro 2016 qualifier against Georgia in the Aviva Stadium on 7 September 2015.
 His run and nutmeg set up an easy finish for Jonathan Walters which proved to be the only goal of the match.

 Hendrick started in all four of Ireland's matches at Euro 2016.
 He hit the crossbar against Sweden and was unlucky not to score against Italy.
 He earned much praise for his performances as he played a vital role in securing qualification to the knockout stages of the championship.
 Ireland eventually lost 2–1 to hosts France in the Round of 16.

 Hendrick scored his first goal for Ireland on 5 September 2016.
 He opened the scoring in the third minute in the 2–2 away draw against Serbia in a 2018 World Cup qualifying match with a low shot just outside the penalty area which was deflected in off Branislav Ivanović.

 His second goal for Ireland came on 23 March 2019 with a 12-yard strike in the 49th minute of a 1–0 away triumph against Gibraltar in a Euro 2020 qualifying match.
 This goal ended Ireland's drought of 446 minutes without finding the net in all competitions.
 Hendrick won his 50th cap for Ireland on 5 September 2019 in a 1–1 draw at home to Switzerland.

 On 15 November 2020, in what was his 60th appearance for Ireland, Hendrick was sent off in the 94th minute of a 1–0 away defeat to Wales in a Nations League match.

 Style of play

-Hendrick is known for being very hard-working, tactically aware and for his ability to pass the ball successfully.
-He is capable of playing as a central midfielder, out wide on the right of midfield or as an attacking midfielder behind the striker.
-His big strength is winning second balls from aerial duels and keeping the attack going in advanced positions.
-Owing to his lack of proficiency in scoring goals, Hendrick's most frequent task is recycling possession high up the pitch to create chances for his teammates.
+Hendrick was known for being very hard-working, tactically aware and for his ability to pass the ball successfully.
+He was capable of playing as a central midfielder, out wide on the right of midfield or as an attacking midfielder behind the striker.
+His big strength was in winning second balls from aerial duels and keeping the attack going in advanced positions.
+Owing to his lack of proficiency in scoring goals, Hendrick's most frequent task was recycling possession high up the pitch to create chances for his teammates.